andredesousa/automating-javascript-projects-best-practices/README.md

 24. [Review metrics on a regular basis](#review-metrics-on-a-regular-basis)
 25. [Have an alert system](#have-an-alert-system)

-## Choose the right dependencies
+## Choose the right dev dependencies

-Using a JavaScript library can help to avoid unnecessary code repetition.
+Using a JavaScript library can help us automate many tasks in our project.
-Libraries can abstract away complex logic, such as date manipulation or financial calculations.
 When we choose a library, we need to consider several aspects such as performance, security, accessibility, conventions, maintenance, community, documentation, and licensing.
 Understanding which pros and which cons apply in different situations is key to vetting the large number of JavaScript library choices that are available

+## No dev dependencies in production

+Development dependencies are called development dependencies because we don't have to install them in production.
+It makes your deployment artifacts smaller and more secure, as you will have less modules in production which can have security problems.
+To install production dependencies only, we can use `npm ci --production` command.
+Alternatively, you can set the `NODE_ENV=production` environment variable.

 ## Lock down your dependencies versions